BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - **Gothmog's Right Hand** `PASSIVE`

 If Gothmog's Enforcer is within 3" of Gothmog, then Gothmog may spend one of Gothmog's Enforcer's Will points to declare a [Heroic Move] or [Heroic March], instead of spending his own Might points.
-Additionally, when Gothmog declares a [Heroic March] or [Heroic Move] within 3" of Gothmog's Enforcer, Gothmog can measure the range of the with Me or At the Double from Gothmog's Enforcer, rather than himself.
+Additionally, when Gothmog declares a [Heroic March] or [Heroic Move] within 3" of Gothmog's Enforcer, Gothmog can measure the range of the With Me or At the Double from Gothmog's Enforcer, rather than himself.

 </div>

 ---

 <div class="unitCard" markdown>

 ### GURITZ [65 POINTS]